edsaac/stpyvista/README.md

 import streamlit as st
 from stpyvista import stpyvista

-# ipythreejs does not support scalar bars :(
+# pythreejs does not support scalar bars :(
 pv.global_theme.show_scalar_bar = False

 st.title("A cube")